csutorasa/icon-metrics/README.md

 ## Docker image

-Create your config.yml and run the command below
+Create your `config.yml` and run the command below

 ```bash
 docker run -d -v /path/to/your/config.yml:/app/config.yml -p8080:8080 csutorasa/icon-metrics:latest
 ```

-If you do not want use 8080 port then use `-p${YOUR_PORT}:8080`.
+If you do not want use 8080 port then use `-p${YOUR_PORT}:8080`, but keep using 8080 port in the config.

 ## Metrics